cox-labs/CoxLab_Bug_Reporting/README.md

 To report a bug please use the link: https://github.com/cox-labs/CoxLab_Bug_Reporting/issues

-Thank You
+Thank You,

-Coxs Lab Team
+Cox's Lab Team